Best Tourist Attractions in Salzburg

 Mozart’s Birthplace at 9 Getreidegasse

 The Building No. 9 on Getreidegasse is the birthplace of Wolfgang Amadeus Mozart.
 Here you will find interesting things like the rooms of the Mozart family that have become an exciting museum today.
 Monuments such as Mozart’s old violin, portraits of him and pieces of writing can be seen in the museum.
 On the second floor, there is an exhibition famous as ‘Mozart in opera’, which depicts scenes of his countless successes.

 On the west side of Residence Square, you will find the palace of the same name.
+In fact, this place is one of the most beautiful attractions in Salzburg located in in DomQuartier.
 This building was built between 1596 and 1619 and has 3 large inner courtyards with a marble main door.
 Visiting tours of the palace include spectacular and beautiful decorations of Late Baroque and neo-classical banquet halls with stunning murals and ceilings.

-To the north of St. Peter’s Church you can find the Franciscan Church.
+To the north of St. Peter’s Church you can find one of best religious attractions in Salzburg, the Franciscan Church or Franziskanerkloster.
 Inside the church there is a historical corridor from the 13th century in the Romanesque style.
 All the architectural and historical decorations of this church will interest you.

 If you a lover of nature, you should also consider visiting the most beautiful lakes in Austria.
 These pristine lakes are sights to see and you will enjoy the view and the wild nature surrounding them.
 You can enjoy activities such as boating and fishing near these lakes as well.